GBerrow/MS2/assets/test/testing.md

    - Refactor checkmate logic to properly simulate all valid moves.
    - Implement more robust handling of castling logic.
    - Ensure the king's capture of the checking piece is allowed and handled correctly.

+---

+### **15/10/2024**

+#### **Overview**
+Today's focus was on finalizing and debugging the castling functionality within the chess game.
+We encountered several issues related to the king's movement, invalid castling attempts, and ensuring the correct swap of positions between the king and rook during valid castling.
+After extensive debugging and testing, we successfully implemented both kingside and queenside castling.

+#### **Key Accomplishments**
+1. **Debugged Castling Validity**
+    - Fixed logic inside the `isValidCastling` function to ensure:
+      - Path is clear for both kingside and queenside castling.
+      - The king and rook are in their initial positions.
+      - The king is not moving through check or into check.
+      - The player has not already castled.
+    - The function now accurately determines if castling is valid based on these conditions.

+2. **Implemented Castling Execution**
+    - Updated the `executeCastling` function to:
+      - Move the king two squares toward the rook when castling is valid.
+      - Move the rook to the square next to the king.
+      - Correctly differentiate between kingside (`g1`/`g8`) and queenside (`c1`/`c8`) castling.
+    - Verified through multiple tests that the king and rook swap positions correctly.

+3. **Integrated Castling into Main Game Flow**
+    - Castling is now triggered properly within the main `handleSquareClick` function.
+    - The game logic handles castling validation and moves execution, ensuring the castling flow works seamlessly within the broader game.

+4. **Updated Unit Tests**
+    - Added test cases to validate castling conditions and functionality:
+      - **Kingside Castling**: Test ensures the king moves to `g1` and the rook moves to `f1`.
+      - **Queenside Castling**: Test ensures the king moves to `c1` and the rook moves to `d1`.
+    - Verified edge cases such as:
+      - Castling being disallowed if there are pieces between the king and rook.
+      - Castling being disallowed if the king moves through a check.
+      - Ensured castling rights are updated after castling, preventing future castling for that player.

+---